GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

             "likes": { "actors":[], "directors":[], "genres":["comedy"], "others":[]},
             "dislikes": {"actors":[], "directors":[], "genres":[], "others":[]}
         },
-        "userMessage": "What is the weather today"
+        "userMessage": "What is the weather today?"
         }
     ```
     Should return a model output like this: